ivy-llc/gym/README.rst

 Get Involed
 -----------

-We hope the differentiable environments in this library are useful to a wide range of deep learning developers.
+We hope the differentiable environments in this library are useful to a wide range of machine learning developers.
 However, there are many more tasks which could be implemented.

 If there are any particular tasks you feel are missing,